parkjunkil/ChargeDIFF/README.md

 ## Generate Inorganic Structures

 Create a folder to store the generated structures.
-Let say we hope to store in `./sample/test`.
+The following example assumes a case of storing structures in folder `./sample/test`.
 ```
 mkdir ./sample/test